 Backflow occurs when a “backsiphonage” or “backpressure” condition is created in a water line.
 Backsiphonage may occur when the pressure in the drinking water system drops creating a vacuum or partial vacuum in the supply piping.
 Backpressure may be created when a source of pressure, such as a pump or a pressure type chemical injector, creates a pressure greater than that in the drinking water system.

-The El Toro Water District is required by Title 17, California Code of Regulations to administer a Cross-Connection Control Program to protect the public water system.
+El Toro Water District is required by the State Water Resources Control Board, Division of Drinking Water (DDW), Cross-Connection Control Policy Handbook, to administer a Cross-Connection Control Program to protect the public water system.

 OC Health Care Agency Environmental Health – Cross Connection Website